refact0r/monkeytype-themes/README.md

 ## Themes

-Many themes like Base and Icons only change some parts of monkeytype and can be used together.
+NOTE: Many themes like Base and Icons only change some parts of monkeytype and can be used together.

 ### Base